 Step 1: Understand (and Appreciate) the Differences

 What exactly are the differences across the generations?
-How can you adjust your management style to accommodate those differences?
+How can you prevent old school vs new school by adjusting your management style to accommodate those differences?

 - Traditionalists: Prefer managers who are directive, specific in their expectations, and take a logical approach to work-related challenges.
 Since they were not raised with technology, they prefer face-to-face contact.

 - Baby Boomers: Prefer managers who seek consensus and treat them as equals, wanting managers to take a democratic approach, work with the group to define the team’s mission, and show warmth and caring.